Amethyst Deceiver Facts

 Amethyst Deceiver Physical Description

-The great majority of individual specimens also display a fascinating pattern of striations.
-These most commonly appear along the edges of the cap, and display an even paler shade.
-Its interior flesh possesses neither a discernible scent or color.
+The great majority of individual specimens of this awesome fungus also display a fascinating pattern of natural striations.
+These features most commonly appear along the edges of the cap, and display an even paler shade than the remainder.
+Its interior flesh boasts neither a discernible scent or color.

 - Kingdom: Fungi